Reproductive factors and breast cancer risk in diverse populations

 The student will work within a multi-disciplinary team, and will have in-house training in systematic literature review, study design and planning, data analysis and scientific writing, and attendance of relevant courses if required.
 By the end of the DPhil, the student will be competent to plan, undertake and interpret analyses of large datasets, and to report research findings, including publications in peer-reviewed journals and presentation at conferences.

 FIELD WORK, SECONDMENTS, INDUSTRY PLACEMENTS AND TRAINING

-The student will be based in NDPH.
+The student will be based in Oxford population Health.
 There are excellent facilities and a world-class community of population health, data science and genomic medicine researchers.

-Candidates should have a good first degree (2.1) and MSc in epidemiology, statistics, biomedical science, or a related discipline, with a strong interest in women’s health.
+The ideal candidates will have a Master's degree in relevant area (e.g. epidemiology, statistics, biomedical science), with a strong interest in women’s health.